-As we approach the end of the tax year, now is the time to review your tax affairs to ensure that you have taken advantage of all reliefs available to you and have considered some planning opportunities to help reduce your tax bill.
+As we approach the end of the tax year, now is the time to review your tax affairs.
+You can ensure that you have taken advantage of all reliefs available to you.
+You can consider a few tax planning opportunities to help reduce your tax bill.

 This blog covers some of the key topics you might find useful when it comes to getting your taxes in order for the coming year.